Alexander Richardson (bobsledder)

 Richardson was born at Gerrards Cross, Buckinghamshire.
-He served in the First World War in the Bedfordshire Regiment reaching the rank of Major and was awarded the Distinguished Service Order.
+He served in the First World War in the Bedfordshire Regiment, reaching the rank of major and was awarded the Distinguished Service Order.

 Richardson was a member of the four-man bobsled team with Ralph Broome, Thomas Arnold und Rodney Soher who won silver medal in the 1924 Winter Olympics.

-From 1930 until his retirement in 1931 Richardson was Commanding Officer 4th Battalion Royal Tank Corps.
-He was recalled in 1938 and became Commanding Officer 84th Anti-Aircraft Brigade.
-From 1940 to 1941 he was Commanding Officer 26th Armoured Brigade and then became Director-General Armoured Fighting Vehicles at the War Office He became Brigadier General Staff 2nd Army in 1942 and in 1943 Chief of Staff 18th Army Group, Tunisia and then Chief of Staff 15th Army Group, Italy.
+From 1930 until his retirement in 1931, Richardson was commanding officer of the 4th Battalion, Royal Tank Corps.
+He was recalled to service in 1938 and became commanding officer of the 84th Anti-Aircraft Brigade.
+From 1940 to 1941 he was commanding officer of the 26th Armoured Brigade and then became Director-General Armoured Fighting Vehicles at the War Office.
+He became Brigadier General Staff of the Second Army in 1942 and in 1943 was appointed chief of staff of the 18th Army Group in Tunisia and then chief of staff of the 15th Army Group in Italy.
 He retired in 1945.